stenczelt/pkp-lego/toolkit-setup.rst

 	nc -ulk 3015

 To open the wireless connection in Matlab, you first have to add a java class file ``OutputStreamSend.class`` to the Matlab *java classpath*.
 This file is in the zip you downloaded, at the path ``<EV3>``.
-Add this file to the Matlab java classpath by typing ``javaaddpath(C:\path\to\OutputStreamSend.class)``.
+Add this file to the Matlab java classpath by typing ``javaaddpath('C:\path\to\OutputStreamSend.class')``.
 Now this java file is available for use.

 Type the following in Matlab::